-If you have a web-based business, blog or even just a simple static website you will, no doubt, heard of Search Engine Optimisation (SEO), and in all likelihood heard the promises that more traffic to website will apparently lead increase sales and bountiful profits!
+If you have a web-based business, blog or even just a simple static website you will, no doubt, heard of Search Engine Optimisation (SEO), and in all likelihood heard the promises that more traffic to a website will apparently lead to increased sales and bountiful profits!

 People visiting your site aren’t achieving the goal you actually intended them to achieve in the first place.
 They’re not converting, which fundamentally means, your website is not delivering on its primary objective, Sales & Marketing!

-A Conversion may not be necessarily defined as a purchase or sale, although more often than not it is.
-However, organisations may define conversions as any action you would like your website visitor perform such as,:
+A Conversion may not be necessarily defined as a purchase or sale, although more often than not that is the end goal.
+However, organisations may define a conversion as successful completion of an action by a website visitor such as:

 - Account Creation

 - App Download

 Conversion Rate (CR) is a key metric, as it reveals the percentage of your site’s total traffic completing a specific goal.
 The higher the conversion rate the better.

 Most retailers agree, it is one battle to entice a customer into your shop, it’s another to convince them to make a purchase.
 In order to successfully make a sale, you will need to completely understand and deliver what it is the customer wants.
 You can only do this by studying customer behaviour, how they use your site, what attracts their attention, what distracts them, how they respond to signals and over 40 other nuances that lead to a sale or conversion.